JAlexander35/JAlexander35/README.md

 # 💫 About Me:
 I'm currently junior sysadmin in a mainly Windows-based environment with some cybersecurity responsibilities.
 In my free time, I develop personal projects that incorporate other skills that I possess such as network engineering, front-end developoment, and Python automation.
+I am actively pursuing a numer of certifications that emphasize cyber defense and penetration testing.

+![I'm hacking the mainframe} (

 # Projects:
 - [Azure Threat Detection Lab](https://github.com/JAlexander35/MS-Azure-Dectection-Lab)